praxistechnologies/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+The useRouteMatch hook attempts to match the current URL in the same way that a <Route> would.
+It's mostly useful for getting access to the match data without actually rendering a <Route> .

 1. How would you explain form validation to someone who has never programmed before?
+Form validation in React allows an error message to be displayed if the user has not correctly filled out the form with the expected type of input.

 1. In 1-2 sentences, define end to end testing.
+End to end testing looks at the entire user experience and refers to a software testing method that involves testing an application's workflow from beginning to end.
+End to end testing basically asks "can a user accomplish an action?".
+End to end tests focus on UI and mimic how a user might interact with an app, simulating real events like button clicks, scrolls, form submits, and the like.
+You can picture end to end tests like imaginary friends, who use your app and point out all the non-intuitive parts, or bugs that a user would encounter while using your website.

 ## Instructions